 Do storage units have their own insurance?

-Since self-storage facilities require their customers to have insurance, storage units almost always offer their customers access to their own policies or to a third-party specialty insurer.
-However, these policies sometimes exclude some forms of water and smoke damage.
-These are two common threats to stored goods, which could leave you vulnerable to financial loss.
+Because self-storage facilities require customers to have insurance, storage companies almost always offer their own policies or policies from a third-party specialty insurer.
+However, these policies may exclude some forms of water and smoke damage, which could leave you vulnerable to financial loss.
 As with any policy, check what is and isn't covered before you sign a contract.

 How much is storage unit insurance?

 Storage unit insurance can cost $8 to $38 per month for $10,000 of coverage, depending on your provider.
 While this number might seem low compared to the amount of personal property coverage in a normal renters or homeowners policy, remember that you won't need to insure everything you own.
 You only need protection for items in storage.

 The two largest companies that specialize in self-storage insurance are SafeStor and MiniCo.

 - SafeStor works through self-storage facilities and directly with customers.
 SafeStor offers three policy limits with maximum coverage of $15,000 for $24 per month with a $100 deductible.
 Its policies exclude expensive items such as jewelry.